TOGoS/TMCRS/README.md

 -keep-entity-uuids if you want to preserve them.
 Only do this if you are importing regions from another world and are sure that those entities won't have doppelgängers.

+## To-do

+Consistently work at chunk granularity:

+- -error-on-conflict shouldn't trigger unless there is overlapping chunk data within overlapping regions.

+- Allow -bounds to be specified in chunks instead of regions